 - The first group to add a group role, e.g. author, will automatically become the person’s primary group.
 See Assigning roles to people.

-- Any group can add an affiliation for a review byline, see Contact address and Affiliations.
+- Any group can add an affiliation for a review byline, see Personal contact details.
 Your group does not have to be the author's Primary Group to do this.

 - If major changes beyond adding an affiliation are required, you can request that your group becomes the user's Primary Group using the Suggest changes function, see Suggesting changes.